 New GOP Car Loan Tax Deduction: Which Vehicles and Buyers Qualify

-To fulfill Trump's campaign promise, GOP lawmakers want to offer a tax deduction for car loan interest.
-How would it work?
+Trump and the GOP are now offering a tax deduction for auto loan interest.
+How will it work?

 For a 5-year loan, that roughly translates to $187 a month just in interest.
 For those who need a new car, those costs can strain budgets.